KangaRoo1372/lierolibre/converter/README.md

 - Munakas (for giving me inspiration to make this converter)

 ## *5. CHANGELOG*

+08.07.2024 - version 0.92
+- add a warning message displayed when converted mod is missing any required parameters

 07.07.2024 - version 0.91
 - change the name & format of the converted file